J. Marion Sims: Sims and the Confederacy

 However, according to J.C.
-Hallman, he was there as one of several government agents of the Confederacy, who were seeking money (loans), diplomatic recognition of their new government (no country ever recognized it), and supplies and ships.
-An intercepted letter informed Lincoln's Secretary of State, William H. Seward, that Sims was "secessionist in sentiment", and that his "purpose in going abroad at this time is believed to be hostile to the government", as Seward reported to U.S. diplomats in Europe.
-According to the U.S. Minister in Brussels Henry Shelton Sanford, Sims was a "violent secessionist", and his "movements in Europe had 'given color to (the) opinion' that he was a spy".
+Hallman, Sims was actually in Europe as one of several government agents of the Confederacy, who were seeking money (loans), diplomatic recognition of their new government (which never came to pass), along with supplies and ships.
+An intercepted letter informed Lincoln's Secretary of State William H. Seward that Sims was "secessionist in sentiment," and that his "purpose in going abroad at this time is believed to be hostile to the government," as Seward reported to U.S. diplomats in Europe.
+According to the U.S. Minister in Brussels Henry Shelton Sanford, Sims was a "violent secessionist," and his "movements in Europe had 'given color to (the) opinion' that he was a spy."

-The most celebrated episode in Sims' life was his summons, in 1863, to treat Empress Eugénie for a fistula.
-This widely reported episode helped Sims to solidify his worldwide reputation as a surgeon.
-But according to Hallman, no source confirms that Eugénie had any medical problem at all.
-Sims' visits to the palace were semi-diplomatic Confederate visits, and the illness an invention to escape the vigilance of the U.S. diplomats, who had their eyes on Sims.
+In 1863 Sims was reportedly summoned to treat Empress Eugénie for a fistula.
+This publicly helped Sims to solidify his global surgical reputation.
+According to Hallman, no source confirms that Eugénie had any documented medical problem at all.
+Sims' visits to the palace were semi-diplomatic Confederate visits, and the illness an element of subterfuge to escape the eyes of U.S. Federal diplomats, who had their eyes on Sims.
 Eugénie became an "ardent disciple" of the Confederacy.

-Sims remained in Europe until almost the end of Civil War, in 1865.
+In 1864 Sims moved to London from his previous base in Paris for the education of his children.
+He published Clinical Notes on Uterine Surgery simultaneously in English, French, and German (London, Paris, and Berlin) in 1865; this work described novel methods of treatment which were not readily adopted by the profession, but which in a few years would revolutionize the practice of gynecology.
+Sims remained in Europe until after the end of Civil War, in September 1868, opening an office upon his return to New York at 13 East 28th Street in Manhattan.

-Sims later said that it was a "dreadful mistake ... to give the negro the franchise."
-Two years later, offering a toast on board the steamer Atlantic, returning to Europe, he claimed that in the aftermath of the war, the South had been degraded "beyond the level of the meanest slave that ever wore a shackle."

-At the same time, Sims argued that it was puerile for the South to sulk in its loss.
-He called for an acceptance of the issues of the war, including the Fifteenth Amendment.
+After the Fifteenth Amendment to the United States Constitution was passed in 1868, Sims said that it was a "dreadful mistake...to give the negro the franchise."
+Two years later, offering a toast on board the steamer Atlantic, returning to Europe, he said that in the aftermath of the war, the South had been degraded "beyond the level of the meanest slave that ever wore a shackle."
+Sims also argued that it was puerile for the South to sulk in its loss.
+He called for an acceptance of the outcome of the war, including the Fifteenth Amendment.
 "It is folly to talk of the lost cause," he said.